 After one cycle of turbulence_daphne, we run ballast_and_trim again, to see if the vehicle trim has changed after some deep diving.
 Just to be sure.

-We reduce VerticalControl.buoyancyPumpDepth to 65 meters.
+We reduce VerticalControl.buoyancyPumpDepth to 65 meters and disable routine buoyancy position checks while underwater.
+This would have prevented the critical failure that started the chain of events.
 This would not have mitigated the bottoming, but it ensures the buoyancy engine valve is closed, mitigating other known failure modes.